When asked to sum the Buddha’s teachings up in one phrase, Suzuki Roshi simply said,

 The universe is transient, in a constant state of flux.
 This impermanence, that things are constantly changing and evolving, is one of the few things we can be sure about.
 Whatever it is today, it will evolve and eventually change.
 I believed this, so I embraced change and uncertainty.
 That led me to deeply study rates of change, the magnitude of change, and the probability of change.

 So when I speak about volatility, I am necessarily talking about “how much it has changed”.
 Volatility is the range of change.
 If there is no volatility, there is no change.
 If the range is very wide, the range of outcomes is wide.

-As of this month, I have been managing ASYMMETRY® Global Tactical as a separately managed account program for 10 years.
+As of this month, I have been managing ASYMMETRY® Global Tactical for 10 years.
 Ten years is somewhat an arbitrary time frame, but it’s also a meaningful milestone given the range of change over this period.
 This past decade has been unique in that it included a range of change few have experienced or observed before.
 It’s really just change doing what it does.

 What has changed over the past 10 years?

 In A Tale of Two Conditions for U.S. and International Stocks: Before and After 2008 I pointed out the material change in the directional trends of the U.S. stock market vs. international stocks.
 Prior to 2008, the international stock market indexes were materially stronger trends than U.S. stocks.
 Since 2008, the U.S. stock market rate of change has been stronger than the global markets.

 Another very significant change has been volatility.
 The change in volatility is critical to understand as I pointed out in This is When MPT and VaR Get Asset Allocation and Risk Measurement Wrong.
 Below, I will illustrate visually how volatility has changed and what it means today.